jhaco/MangaDL/README.md

 * Input the URL of the primary comic page where all chapters are listed.
 Accounts for side chapters and main chapters.
   * Search for a comic you want to download from: https://manganelo.com
-  * The link to paste would look like this: https://manganelo.com/manga/peerless_dad
+  * The link to input would look like this: https://manganelo.com/manga/peerless_dad
 * Input name of folder.
 All downloaded chapters will be sent here.

 ### Plans